NapoliMunk/Contracts_Parachains_Parathreads/README.md

-# What's the Difference of Building a Ethereum Smart Contract, Substrate Smart Contract, a Parachain & a Parathread?
+# What's the Difference of Building a Ethereum Smart Contract, Substrate Smart Contract, or choosing the Parachain & or Parathread?
 I will attempt to contrast the development of a smart contract &amp; the development of a parachain/parathread.

 ## Our contenders